Avika-Garg011/Pizza-Sales-Analysis/README.md

 This Power BI dashboard project analyzes a fictional pizza sales dataset to uncover trends, performance insights, and revenue drivers.
 The interactive dashboard offers clear, data-driven insights for decision-making, helping stakeholders understand customer behavior, top-performing pizzas, and sales patterns.

 ## 🎯 Objective
-• To visualize and analyze pizza sales trends, customer order behavior, and ingredient usage.
+• To visualize and analyze pizza sales trends, customer order behavior, and ingredient usage.<br>
-• To identify best-selling pizzas, optimal order times, and pricing strategies.
+• To identify best-selling pizzas, optimal order times, and pricing strategies.<br>
-• To build a multi-page connected Power BI dashboard with visually engaging and business-relevant insights.
+• To build a multi-page connected Power BI dashboard with visually engaging and business-relevant insights.<br>

 ## 📂 About the Dataset
-The dataset contains pizza sales data and includes:
+The dataset contains pizza sales data and includes:<br>
-• Order details, pizza names, and pricing information
+• Order details, pizza names, and pricing information<br>
-• Pizza sizes, categories, and ingredients used
+• Pizza sizes, categories, and ingredients used<br>
-• Quantity sold, revenue generated, and time-based trends (date & time)
+• Quantity sold, revenue generated, and time-based trends (date & time)<br>

 ## 🔍 Recommended Analysis
 • How has the total revenue trended over time?<br>